 Introduction Hot Forging

 Hot forging and cold forging are two different metal forming processes that deliver similar results.
 Forging is the process of deforming metal into a predetermined shape using certain tools and equipment—deformation is accomplished using hot, cold, or even warm forging processes.
-Ultimately, the manufacturer will look at a number of criteria before choosing which type of forging is best for a particular application.
+Ultimately, the manufacturer will look at a number of criteria before making a decision to choose hot forging or cold forging for a particular application.

 - Up to 1150 degrees Celsius for Steel